-A Place for Humility is a revelation.
+Her book, A Place for Humility, is a revelation.
 Not just because it finds surprising and substantial links between the two major poets of the 19th century who are more often set in opposition, but on account of the exquisite and often surprising treatment of their nature poetry as poetry about real nature.
 We are so accustomed to reading Whitman and especially Dickinson as poets of self and consciousness using the world as metaphor that we sometimes forget they were also keen observers of the nature around them.
 Christine shows why this is important.
 She reads their work in the context of the emerging science of ecology and environmental sensibility of the second half of the 19th century, and the result is a model of eco-criticism that also highlights the growing, pressing concerns we face today in a world of headlong and devastating climate change.

 “Birds are the Poor Man’s Music”

 Progress of the War, page 1

 “The rebel armies still march on.
 There is no longer any doubt of their intentions.
 They have adopted the offensive policy, and are marching straight for the free states, hoping to do such damage and create such a panic before our new levies are brought into the field as shall bring us to their feet to accept peace on their terms.
 They have left their coast defenseless and have massed all their available force in Virginia and Tennessee, where they are moving northward and westward.”

 “Birds are the poor man’s music, flowers the poor man’s poetry; and the rich man has no better.”